Crufixs/Crufixs/README.md

 I'm Carlo, a 21 years old Computer Science student from the University of Santo Tomas.

 ## Skills
-- 💻 Java, Python, SQL, HTML and CSS.
+- 💻 Java, Dart, Python, SQL, R, HTML and CSS.
 - 💻 JSP, Bootstrap, and React

 © 2022 GitHub, Inc.